17 Best Christmas Brunch Recipes

 Charcuterie Brunch Boards

-Here's a genius idea: Make a charcuterie board for brunch on Christmas morning so that your family and guests can wander in and out of the kitchen, enjoying a completely customizable and leisurely breakfast.
+Here's a genius idea: Make a charcuterie board for brunch on Christmas morning so that your family can wander in and out of the kitchen, enjoying a completely customizable and leisurely breakfast.

-Easy-to-assemble, you can put your favorite brunch staples on the board.
+Easy-to-assemble, a charcuterie board is a perfect place for your favorite brunch staples.
 The possibilities are endless, but you can start with cheeses, hard-boiled eggs, sliced ham, waffles, fruit, vegetables, and more.

 Quick-to-make quiches are perfect for the holidays because you can begin with a base of eggs, milk, and cheese, and then get inventive from there and use up what's in your fridge.
 Leftover ham from Christmas Eve dinner?
 Toss it in!
 Asparagus?
 Why not!
-Cubed potatoes, broccoli, and diced onions are all fair game, too.
+Cubed potatoes and diced onions are fair game, too.

 This brunch idea earns bonus points because quiches and casseroles can serve a crowd and bake in under an hour.